 The following agricultural resource objectives and policy recommendations (not in order of priority) support the above goal.
-They will guide agricultural resource decisions in the Town of Benton over the next 20 years.
+They will guide agricultural resource decisions in the Town of Gratiot over the next 20 years.

-- 1. Maintain land in productive farm operations or land capable of productive agricultural uses, while exploring and encouraging innovative methods of preserving land for agriculture. - 2.
-Give new residents a copy of a 'Partners in Rural Wisconsin' booklet outlining the traditional community norms and expectations for rural residents. - 3.
-Maintain the rural and agricultural character of the community. - 4.
-Encourage the preservation of prime farmland for agricultural uses. - 5.
-Encourage all rural landowners to become cooperators with the Lafayette County Land Conservation Department and to implement conservation plans worked out between landowners and the LCD. - 6.
-Encourage residential, commercial, and industrial development to areas least suited for agricultural purposes. - 7.
-Discourage isolated non-agricultural commercial and industrial uses in agricultural areas, except for agricultural businesses and home based businesses. - 8.
-Encourage the direction of necessary rural, non-farm land uses to areas where they will cause minimum disruption of established farm operations.
+- Encourage educational programs about the importance of agricultural resources for local residents. - 2.
+Encourage the keeping of land in productive farm operations or land capable of productive agricultural uses, while exploring and encouraging innovative methods of preserving land for agriculture. - 3.
+Give new residents a copy of the 'Partners in Rural Wisconsin' booklet outlining the traditional community norms and expectations for rural residents. - 4.
+Emphasize the preservation of the environmental quality and rural and agricultural character of the jurisdiction when considering future land use proposals, while encouraging the maintenance of the rural and agricultural character of the community. - 5.
+Encourage the preservation of the family farm and farmland in the community. - 6.
+Encourage the preservation of agricultural fields in the community from encroachment by incompatible development. - 7.
+Encourage all rural landowners to become cooperators with the Lafayette County Land Conservation Department (LCD) and to implement conservation plans worked out between landowners and the LCD. - 8.
+Encourage proper separation distances between urban and rural land uses to avoid conflicts. - 9.
+Encourage residential, commercial, and industrial development to areas least suited for agricultural purposes. - 10.
+Discourage isolated non-agricultural commercial and industrial uses in agricultural areas, except for agricultural businesses and home based businesses. - 11.
+Maintain the agricultural infrastructure (i.e. roads) to support agricultural operations. - 12.
+Utilize county, state, and federal programs or grants to conserve, maintain, and protect agricultural resources, where and when appropriate. - 13.
+Rezoning of agricultural land will take all the agricultural policies in this Plan into consideration. - 14.
+Encourage new agricultural supply or service uses to locate in areas where they can economically and efficiently serve the farm community.